Pustków, Podkarpackie Voivodeship

 Pustków is a village in the administrative district of Gmina Dębica, within Dębica County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 12 km north-east of Dębica and 39 km west of the regional capital Rzeszów.
 The settlement is nearly synonymous with the adjacent Pustków Osiedle housing estate built in the 1930s for employees of the mining explosives factory of the Central Industrial Region.
 The total area of Pustków – the largest village in Gmina Dębica – is 2,285 ha with 2,925 residents (2003); while the area of Pustków Osiedle – the smallest one – is 150 ha with comparable number of 2,727 residents in an urban setting.

 World War II

 Pustków, as well as Pustków Osiedle were the location of the Nazi German troop-training facility called HL-Heidelager for the Ukrainian 14th Waffen SS Division "Galician", as well as other collaborationists military formations including Estonian.
 Their training, included also killing operations inside the camps and Jewish ghettos in the vicinity of Pustków and in the town itself, most notably, at the Pustków and Szebnie concentration camp nearby.